 The text, including footnotes, should be formatted in Times New Roman, size 12 font, double-spaced and without subheadings.
-Quotations should be in English; if the original language is deemed essential, this should be given in a footnote, in single (' ') rather than double quotation marks.
+Quotations should be in English; if the original language is deemed essential, this should be given in a footnote, in single (‘ ‘) rather than double quotation marks.
+English quotations should be given modern spelling and punctuation.
 Inscriptions, titles of works of art, books and periodicals should be in italics.
 Titles of works of art should be in English.

 - P. Hughes, ‘Patronage and Pedagogy: The British Institution in the Early Nineteenth Century’, Art History, viii, 1967, pp. 65–78.

 - A. Griffiths, The Print in Stuart Britain 1603–1689, London, 1998, p.
 41.

 - A Concise Encyclopaedia of the Italian Renaissance, edited by J. R. Hale, London, 1981, p.
 214.